-Percentages are column percentages.
-Individual cells may not add up to totals because of rounding.
-Based on a sample of 1,543 child maltreatment investigations with information about child age and sex.
+Based on a sample of 7,471 child maltreatment investigations with information about child age and sex.

-Based on a sample of 665 substantiated child maltreatment investigations with information about child age and sex.
-Columns may not add up to total due to rounding
+Based on a sample of 2,308 substantiated child maltreatment investigations with information about child age and sex.

-Investigating workers were asked to indicate problems that had been confirmed by a diagnosis and/or directly observed by the investigating worker or another worker, or disclosed by the parent or child, as well as issues that they suspected were problems but could not fully verify at the time of the investigation.4 The six-month period before the investigation was used as a reference point where applicable.
+Investigating workers were asked to indicate problems that had been confirmed by a diagnosis and/or directly observed by the investigating worker or another worker, or disclosed by the parent or child, as well as issues that they suspected were problems but could not fully verify at the time of the investigation.63 The six-month period before the investigation was used as a reference point where applicable.
 Child functioning classifications that reflect physical, emotional, cognitive, and behavioural issues were documented with a checklist that included the following categories:

+Depression/anxiety/withdrawal:

-Depression/anxiety/withdrawal: Feelings of depression or anxiety that persist for most of every day for two weeks or longer, and interfere with the child's ability to manage at home and at school.
+Feelings of depression or anxiety that persist for most of every day for two weeks or longer, and interfere with the child's ability to manage at home and at school.